jonesde/home-scale/CODE_OF_CONDUCT.md

 This provides a check for each intelligence.

+In the pattern of technology, the see-er (the man figure in the veil analogy) specifies the requirements and the revealer or moderator (the woman in the veil analogy) specifies the designs.
+In the veil analogy, the revealer wears a veil to prevent the communication of the design.
+The interaction between see-er (specify requirements) and revealer (specify designs) continues until the design satisfies the see-er.

 ## Pairs of Accountability - Societal

 The same pattern of Pairs of Accountability applies to all intelligences at large to provide accountability for the whole.
 The principle leads us to a pattern of not rulers but watchers, carriers of the principle and not of the sword, with horns like a deer for use only when their ground is invaded.
 In the pattern of revealer and see-er, the deer is the revealer.